PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 cd models
 # feel free to reset seed and cfg_scale before inferencing
-python simple_generation.py --prompt "A dog is barking on the left." --device cuda:0
+python simple_generation.py --prompt "A dog is barking on the left." --device cuda:0 python simple_generation.py  --prompt "a car is moving from left to right." --device cuda:0
 ```